AndreaMariani-AM/Unsupervised_clustering_eval/README.md

   ## RUNNING TIME

-As a small note, i've tested if the running time of that shitty (i mean *cute*) function can scale up at least decently.
+As a small note, i've tested if running time of that shitty (i mean *cute*) function can scale up at least decently, when considering an increasingly higher number of cells.
 Turns out that my biggest fear, aka scaling exponentially, seems like not true.
-Though slow af, computing time doesn't seem to grow exponentially.
+Though slow af, computing time doesn't seem to grow exponentially, at least for the number of cells.
+A whole different story are the hyperparameters, for which i kinda know for sure it's gonna be exponentially if, let's say, one decide to use 2 insted of 1 Algorithm for community detection and so on.
+As a general rule of thumb, this should increase for each additional `value` an hyperparameter can have.

 <p align="center">
   <img width="800" height="450" src="https://github.com/AndreaMariani-AM/Unsupervised_clustering_eval/tree/main/images/running_time.pdf">